Thesis and maturity test in master's and licentiate programmes

 You can see the possible additional instructions for your degree programme by selecting your degree programme in the menu above.
 You can clear the selection of the degree programme by clicking on Clear the selection in the menu.

-Thesis in Master's and Licentiate's Programmes
+Thesis in master's and licentiate programmes

 Thesis and thesis plan